TERMS & CONDITIONS

 6. Payments to vendors are issued 14 days after the auction, but may be delayed if full payment has not been received from the buyer.

-2. All unsold items must be removed from the premises by the vendor by the 20th of the month of the auction (unless the auctioneer has agreed to re-entry of the items).
-After this time the items will be disposed of without further notice.
-Please note that items with no reserve may be re-entered at the auctioneer's discretion.
+2. All unsold items must be removed from the premises by the vendor by the 20th of the month of the auction, after this time the items will be disposed of after 6 weeks without further notice to the vendor.

 Bentleys Auction Rooms offer an online bidding service via the-saleroom.com for bidders who cannot attend the sale.

 In completing the bidder registration on www.the-saleroom.com and providing your debit or credit card details and unless alternative arrangements are agreed with Bentleys Auction Rooms:

 - authorise Bentleys Auction Rooms, if they so wish, to charge the debit or credit card given in full payment, including all fees, for items successfully purchased in the auction via the-saleroom.com, and

 - Confirm that you are authorised to provide these debit or credit card details to Bentleys Auction Rooms through www.the-saleroom.com and agree that Bentleys Auction Rooms are entitled to ship the goods to the card holder name and card holder address provided in fulfilment of the sale.

 Please note that any lots purchased via the-saleroom.com live auction service will be subject to an additional commission charge + VAT at the rate imposed by the-saleroom.com on the hammer price.

 - We do not offer in-house packing, despatch and shipping.
 We recommend Mailbox: